Dalgona/pixel_font/README.md

 ## License

-Copyright 2020 Eunbin Jeong (Dalgona.) &lt;me@dalgona.dev&gt;
+Copyright 2024 Eunbin Jeong (Dalgona.) &lt;me@dalgona.dev&gt;

-This software is not yet released for general availability, and it shall be used only for building font projects I am working on, just for now.
-Once this project is mature enough, it will be released under the MIT license.
+This project is still under early development, but its source codes are released under the MIT license.
+See `LICENSE` file for the full text.

 _OpenType is a registered trademark of Microsoft Corporation._